Putin To Russian Military: 'Prepare A Symmetrical Response' To U.S. Missile Test

 He said Russia was aware that the U.S. had been developing prohibited weapons "for quite a long time."

+A senior Trump administration official told reporters earlier this month that the United States would flight-test a weapon system in the coming weeks.

-On Sunday, the U.S. Department of Defense tested a modified Navy Tomahawk cruise missile off the coast of California.
+And on Sunday, the U.S. Department of Defense tested a modified Navy Tomahawk cruise missile off the coast of California.
 The Pentagon said it "accurately impacted its target," flying more than 310 miles — a distance that would have breached the limits established by the now obsolete INF treaty.

-A senior Trump administration official told reporters earlier this month that the United States would flight-test a weapon system in the coming weeks.
-He said the country was "years away from having an effectively deployable capability."
+Defense Department spokesman Lt.
+Col. Robert Carver told NPR that the United States began "conceptual design activities" on ground-launched cruise missile and ballistic missile systems in February, after the U.S. suspended its obligations under the arms control treaty.

+"This test is a tangible demonstration of that commitment," he said.
+"Because the U.S. has adhered to the INF Treaty previously, U.S. efforts to develop new capability are just getting started."

 A deadly explosion at a missile test facility in Russia's arctic northwest has led to questions about Moscow's capabilities.
 Scientists there are believed to have been testing what NATO has code named "Skyfall," a 9M730 Burevestnick cruise missile propelled by a small nuclear reactor that would give it a nearly limitless flying range.
 At least five scientists were killed, radiation levels spiked nearby and several radiation detectors subsequently went offline.